 The Viiiiva Heart Rate Strap

 The Viiiiva is a heart rate monitor that also acts as a bridge to convert Ant+ to Bluetooth.
 Check out this help article for Viiiiva setup steps.
+NOTE: Do NOT rename the Viiiiva or it will not transmit data to any apps.

 - For purchase please visit the 4iiii Innovations webstore.